 The Shift-Left practice often encourages the use of Behavior-Driven-Development(BDD) and Test-Driven-Development(TDD), to help prevent the defects.

-Being an integral part of the Agile practice, Shift Left involves Agile scrum teams where testers play are stakeholders and are part of the standup calls, review meetings and various other interactions.
+Being an integral part of the Agile practice, Shift Left includes Agile scrum teams where testers play an important role.
+Testers are treated as stakeholders and they participate in stand up calls, review meetings and various other interactions.

 Shift Left depends on continuous testing and feedback to carry out dynamic changes throughout the sprints.